 What is Lyme disease?

-Lyme disease is a bacterial disease caused by Borrelia burgdorferi, a spiral-shaped bacterium.
-The disease was first recognized in 1975 after researchers investigated why unusually large numbers of children were being diagnosed with juvenile rheumatoid arthritis in Lyme, Connecticut and two neighboring towns.
-Further investigations showed that tiny deer ticks infected with the bacterium were responsible for the outbreak of arthritis.
+Lyme disease is caused by a bacteria, Borrelia burgdorferi.
+The disease was first recognized in 1975 when large numbers of children were diagnosed with juvenile rheumatoid arthritis in Lyme, Connecticut, and two neighboring towns.
+Further research showed that bites from deer ticks infected with the bacterium were responsible for the outbreak of arthritis.
 Ordinary "wood ticks" and "dog ticks" do not carry the infection.

 What are the symptoms of Lyme disease?